openalea/visualea/README.md

 # OpenAlea.Visualea

-OpenAlea.Visualea is an application that allows to use OpenAlea packages and to build dataflow graphically.
+OpenAlea.Visualea is the Visual Programming Environment of OpenAlea.
+It allows using OpenAlea packages and to build dataflow graphically.